Statistics Definitions > Variable

 If a number isn’t a variable, it’s a constant.

 In statistics, you’ll be using many different kinds of variables.
 They’re still “unknowns” but each different type has very specific characteristics.
+I’ve outlined the most common variable types here, but for a full list you’ll want to visit the Types of Variables page.

 The independent variable is changed by you, or the researcher.
 A solid research project or test only has one of these.
 For example, you might be investigating how changes in faucet size affect the amount of water flow.
 The faucet size is your independent variable; you have no control over the amount of water flowing.
 The amount of water flowing depends on the size of the faucet.
 Your job as a researcher or scientist is to see how changes in your independent affects the dependent.